taplytics/taplytics-ios-sdk/START.md

 [Taplytics startTaplyticsAPIKey:@"API_KEY"];

-// This custom data will only take effect on the second session of the app.
+// These custom data values will only take effect on the second session of the app.
 [Taplytics setUserAttributes:@{
     @"customData": @{
         @"demo_account": @NO